LlewBach/cydymiaith/README.md

 US3 - "As a tutor, I want other tutors to be able to help with answering the questions of my students and with providing feedback on their writing, and vice versa."

-AC3 - "Tutors can add answers to posts made by students that aren't their own."
+AC3 - "Tutors can add comments to posts made by students that aren't their own."

 US4 - "As a student, I want a community to practice my Welsh and connect with others".